Can I take my husehold good to Costa Rica?

-Q: I am planning to drive to Cista Rica to visit my father who has recently retired down there and I have been reading your website and it is full of tones of useful information.
+Q: I am planning to drive to Costa Rica to visit my father who has recently retired down there and I have been reading your website and it is full of tons of useful information.
 I have a couple of questions.
-What kind of vehicle did you bring down there, was it a newer one or older?
-I have a 2007 ford ranger 4×4 I was planning on bringing, but I am concerned that it is too new and maybe too much of a target.
+What kind of vehicle did you bring down there, was it a newer one or older one?
+I have a new ford ranger 4×4 I was planning on bringing, but I am concerned that it is too new and maybe too much of a target.
 Did you feel safe on the roads?
 Is there any risk of being robbed and having your vehicle stolen?

 A: Great questions, a new car like a ford ranger is fine, a Porsche or a BMW would draw more attention.
-Road are safe, the big cities are the only areas where you car is more of a target?once you are away from the border towns there is less of a problem.
+Road are safe, the big cities are the only areas where your car is more of a target.
+Once you are away from the border towns there is less of a problem.

-A: Buy car in USA and get insurance before you leave.
-Craiglist.org is a great place to find a used vehicle, give yourself time to collect the title from the dmv.
+A: Buy a car in the USA and get insurance before you leave.
+Craiglist.org is a great place to find a used vehicle, give yourself time to collect the title from the DMV.

 Q: I’m hoping to drive from the US to Panama from May next year, trouble is I’m from the UK and don’t know if it will be possible to buy a vehicle in the US, register it and go in a reasonable time – do you know anything about the practicalities of doing this?

-A: Find a friend in the USA to set up an LLC, put the car in the name of the LLC and drive south with pink slip in your hand as a member of that LLC.
+A: Find a friend in the USA to set up an LLC, put the car in the name of the LLC, and drive south with a pink slip in your hand as a member of that LLC.